Home Bingo Guides Bingo Bonuses & Promotions Explained

 Updated: Reviewed by: BingoMum TeamHow we reviewAd policy

-Bingo promos and bonuses explained Bingo bonuses and promotions are extra tickets, credit, games or rewards that bingo sites give you when you sign up, deposit or complete simple tasks, but they almost always come with rules about how and when you can use them or withdraw any related winnings.
+Bingo bonuses and promotions are extra tickets, credit, games or rewards that bingo sites give you when you sign up, deposit or complete simple tasks, but they almost always come with rules about how and when you can use them or withdraw any related winnings.
+When managed effectively, promotions become simple extras to the main gameplay you were already planning.

 In this guide we will cover: